 Why teeth are so important for the posture?
-The skull is the heaviest part of our body and it is supported at the top, on the last cervical vertebra (atlas).
+The skull is the heaviest part of our body and it is supported at the top, on the first cervical vertebra (atlas).
 To ensure that our head, which weighs on average 4 kg, remains at the top with the least expenditure of energy, Mother Nature has devised a very ingenious “bio-mechanical system of levers”.

 We will try to give you a picture of the situation.